SarahL24/NodeJS_ECEProject/README.md

     > db.users.find().pretty()
 ```

 Our API is very strong when trying to CRUD on users.
 For example, you cannot change your email address to another existing one in the database.
 You can choose to change only your email, your password, or both.
-If you delete your account, you will not be able to access to your deleted data, whether it be via typing your credentials, or via getting it with your previous token.
-Althought, posting incorrect type in the body will make the app crash, so please be careful.
+If you delete your account, you will not be able to access your deleted data, whether it be via typing your credentials, or via getting it with your previous token.
+Althought, posting incorrect type of data in the body will make the app crash, so please be careful.

+The **JavaScript** files, that work the exact same way the **TypeScript** files do, are available in the *dist* folder.

 ## For "DevOps"